golubitsky/blog/quotes.md

 > We want to understand and communicate the ways in which thinkers in all fields use analogies and, when necessary, convert them into models.”

-G.M.
+—G.M.
 Weinberg, _An Introduction to General Systems Thinking_, p.
 28-31

 > It isn't what we don't know that gives us trouble, it's what we know that ain't so.